->matlab (N.B. do not start Matlab directly from Windows) The rest of the exercise is controlled from the Matlab window that opens up.
+The rest of the practical is controlled from the Matlab window that opens up.

 2.2 Load PS candidiates

 By default StaMPS will cycle through all patches.
 However, it is a good idea to run Steps 1 to 5 for one patch only to start with, in order to optimise the processing parameters for your data set.
-You can do this by changing directory to the PATCH\14 directory before continuing by entering in Matlab:
+You can do this by changing directory to the PATCH\34 directory before continuing by entering in Matlab:

-cd PATCH 14